-Alright, let's get started talking about sewing and embroidery!
+Let’s get started talking sewing and embroidery!

-1. Choose the design
+1. Choose the pattern

-2. Prepare your design
+2. Prepare your pattern

-3. Embroider your design
+3. Embroider your pattern

 To embroider my arcuate, I took two small Sunday afternoons and really enjoyed myself.

-4. Integrate your design into your sewing
+4. Integrate your pattern into your sewing

-This time I chose not to put rivets but to make bartacks.
+I chose not to put rivets this time but to make bartacks.
 They help reinforce the tension points of the pocket and highlight the pretty plum color of my thread and embroidery.

 Have a great week,